Women's Recovery Program - Aftercare

 And remember, there is no end goal or destination when it comes to recovery.
 This is a process moving in the direction of emotional and financial independence for the individual and healing among family members wounded by prior addictive behaviors.
 Recovery is a lifelong journey.
 Start your journey today at our drug and alcohol rehabilitation program in Colorado for young adult women.
-At Peaks Recovery treatment facility, you will receive a caring recovery.
+At Peaks Recovery treatment facility and rehab for women, you will receive a caring recovery.